bitcoinops/bitcoinops.github.io/workshops.md

 Bitcoin Optech held our second roundtable workshop in Paris on November 12-13 2018.
 The format was the same as the first workshop in San Francisco.

-In attendence were 24 engineers from Bitcoin companies and open source projects.
+In attendance were 24 engineers from Bitcoin companies and open source projects.

 #### Topics